 How to get started: Look at platforms like Amazon MTurk and Swagbucks to find microtasks

-If you aren’t familiar with how cashback apps work, check out our review of Ibotta, one of the top cashback apps.
-That’ll show you what to expect from cashback apps in general and what sort of requirements they have, as well as what the pros and cons of using cashback apps are.
+If you aren’t familiar with how cashback apps work, check out our review of Ibotta, one of the top cashback apps on the market.

 Best for: Anyone who spends a fair bit of money online at certain stores